 Do You Have Blocked Sinuses?
-Dr. Napoleon Beqeur Can Help!
+Dr. Napoleon Bequer Can Help!

 More than 37 million Americans suffer from sinus issues, including obstructions and sinusitis.
 Sinusitis occurs when your sinus lining is inflamed.
-If the inflammation blacks the sinus’ opening to the nose, mucus cannot drain normally and blockage occurs.
-This often leads to painful living and trouble breathing.
-Dr. Napoleon Bequer, a board certified otolaryngologist (ENT) and pioneer in minimally invasive balloon sinuplasty, would like to help you.
+If the inflammation blocks the sinus’ opening to the nose, mucus cannot drain normally and blockage occurs.
+This blockage often leads to painful living and trouble breathing.
+Napoleon Bequer, M.D., a board certified otolaryngologist (ENT) and pioneer in minimally invasive balloon sinuplasty, would like to help you

 Do You Have These Symptoms?

 Sinusitis can be acute (short-term) or chronic (lasting longer than four months).
 It manifests itself in different ways:

 - Congestion that won’t go away

 - Frequent headache